Serotonin receptor agonist: 5-HT_{5} receptor agonists

+5-HT5B receptors are non-functional pseudogenes in humans.

 5-HT_{6} receptor agonists

 No selective agonists of the 5-HT_{6} receptor have been approved for medical use.
 Selective 5-HT_{6} receptor agonists like E-6801, E-6837, EMDT, WAY-181,187, and WAY-208,466 show antidepressant, anxiolytic, antiobsessional, and appetite suppressant effects in animals, but also impair cognition and memory.

 5-HT_{7} receptor agonists

 AS-19 is a 5-HT_{7} receptor agonist that has been used in scientific research.